Documentation/Orra Press

 Aggressive Grab · All-Buttons-In Mode

-Ratio is selected by a five-pill button row — 4 / 8 / 12 / 20 and the ALL all-buttons-in mode.
-ALL takes the ratio past 20:1, multiplies the saturation drive by 1.5×, and runs the release at half-time — the chaotic British-mode feel, built in.
+Ratio is selected by a five-pill button row - 4 / 8 / 12 / 20 and the ALL all-buttons-in mode.
+ALL takes the ratio past 20:1, multiplies the saturation drive, and runs the release at half-time - the chaotic British-mode feel, built in.
+A fresh FET slot opens at 0 dB of drive so loading one never produces a jarring level jump; the hot-input character is one knob-turn away.

 ControlRangePurpose